 If the breastfeeding experience is shared, it can help create a closer relationship between partners, as well as creating stronger bonding with the baby.

-Supporting a mum during the breastfeeding process helps dad to feel like a part of the experience, and can make him feel productive and helpful.
+Supporting a mum during the breastfeeding process helps partners to feel like a part of the experience, and can make them feel productive and helpful.

 Are you a breastfeeding mum?
 If so, please share your experiences or join the discussion at the Medela Australia Facebook page!